heisand/NWN/README.md

 ### Modifying the wordnet
 A number of changes was made to the original resource:
 - Correction of syntax errors, e.g. mismatches between start and end tags.
-- Removal of proper nouns and multi word expressions, mostly due to problems with parsing the amount of data when proper nouns and multi words were included.
+- Removal of proper nouns and multi word expressions, mostly due to problems with parsing the big amount of data when proper nouns and multi words were included.
 - Removal of structural and other errors, e.g. synsets with duplicate words.

 Scripts for modifying the original resource are provided in this repository.